وَاعْلَمُوا 425 التوبة

 ﴾65﴿ Wala'in sa altahum layaqoolunna innamaa kunnaa nakhoodu wa nal'ab; qul abillaahi wa 'Aayaatihee wa Rasoolihee kuntum tastahzi'oon

-﴾63﴿ Do they not know that whoever opposes the limits of Allah and His Messenger So, for him is the Fire of Hell, to abide therein forever.
-This is the great disgrace
+﴾63﴿ Do they not know that whoever opposes the limits set by Allah and His Messenger, for him is the Fire of Hell, wherein he will remain forever?
+That is the great disgrace.

-﴾64﴿ The hypocrites fear that a Surah will be revealed to the believers informing them of what is in the hearts of the hypocrites Say, You were mocking.
-Indeed, Allah will make manifest that which you fear will be made manifest
+﴾64﴿ The hypocrites fear that a surah will be revealed about them, informing the believers of what is in their hearts.
+Say, "Mock as you wish; indeed, Allah will expose that which you fear being exposed."

 [63] This verse contains a warning of the Hereafter and mentions one of the hypocrites' disgraceful traits.